byrd-laif/soilMakers/lifeStylesForChange/vivariumSalonCircleElements.md

 - Listening together for patterns, insights and deeper connections.

-- Harvesting and share collective discoveries.
+- Harvesting and sharing collective discoveries.

 ### Basic Guidelines for Calling a Vivarium Salon Circle
 Honoring the lineage of the circle and PeerSpirit methodology as one uses this gift. (http://www.peerspirit.com)